The-Hotline/web-messaging-docs/README.md

  * or
  * Paste this snippet into the end of your <body></body> in every page you want chat to be able to continue. `<script type="text/javascript" src="https://chat.thehotline.us/thl-messaging.js?key=44033576-e28e-8685-2b21-58sample3d9" charset="utf-8"></script>`

-### Deployment info
-A WordPress plugin is in development.

 ## Configure Deployment